andreasvirkus/cottage/pages/index.md

 ---
-meta:
-  - name: description
-    content: A humble homepage of sorts
+description: A humble homepage of sorts
+layout: page
 ---

 # welcome, welcome